gumaerc-testorg/15.071-spring-2017/content/pages/linear-optimization/assignment-8.md

 If you have changed any values in the constraints, change them back to their original values before answering this question (600 cases at the farmers' market, and 90 potential CSA customers).
 Assume for this problem that the production cost is the same for all types of produce.
 For your reference, here is a list of the number of cases of each type of produce that Brett currently produces: 406 cases of Large Tomatoes, 608 cases of Small Tomatoes, 167 cases of Watermelon, 76 cases of Okra, 72 cases of Basil, 251 cases of Cucumbers, 107 cases of Sweet Potatoes, and 133 cases of Winter Squash.

-Exercise 14

-&nbsp;Tomatoes (large)&nbsp;

-&nbsp;Tomatoes (small)&nbsp;

-&nbsp;Watermelon&nbsp;

-&nbsp;Okra&nbsp;

-&nbsp;Basil&nbsp;

-&nbsp;Cucumber&nbsp;

-&nbsp;Sweet Potatoes&nbsp;

-&nbsp;Winter Squash&nbsp;

-Explanation

-If you increase the total number of cases of each type of produce one at a time by 10, the large tomatoes give the largest increase in the objective function value.
-Thus, Brett should plant large tomatoes on the additional acres of land.

-CheckShow Answer
+ Tomatoes (large)

+ Tomatoes (small)

+ Watermelon

+ Okra

+ Basil

+ Cucumber

+ Sweet Potatoes

+ Winter Squash

-Acknowledgements: This problem is based on the case study "{{% resource_link "e7786c71-f523-4d21-9268-0cc71b068604" "Introducing Integer Modeling with Excel Solver" %}}" by Dessislava Pachamanova, INFORMS Transactions on Education 7:1(88-98).
+Acknowledgements: This problem is based on the case study *Introducing Integer Modeling with Excel Solver* by Dessislava Pachamanova, INFORMS Transactions on Education 7:1(88-98).
 Publication year 2006.

-- {{% resource_link "3083aeae-6367-2e76-61a3-34ffc021896d" "Back: Video 8: Extensions and the Edge" %}}
+{{% resource_link "3083aeae-6367-2e76-61a3-34ffc021896d" "Back: Video 8: Extensions and the Edge" %}}
-- {{% resource_link "db42b40a-d705-f431-a7e2-3a1d11cec341" "Continue: Integer Optimization" %}}